kumahq/kuma-website/docs/docs/dev/policies/traffic-log.md

 ```

 ::: tip
 To provide different format for TCP and HTTP logging you can define two separate logging backends with the same address and different format.
-Then define two TrafficLog entity, one for TCP and one for HTTP with `kuma.io/protocol: http` selector.
+Then define two TrafficLog entity, one for TCP and one for HTTP with matching `kuma.io/protocol` selector.
 :::

-### Access Logs in JSON format
+#### JSON format

 If you need an access log with entries in `JSON` format, you have to provide a template string that is a valid `JSON` object, e.g.